cosmos/ethermint-archive/README.md

 ### Binary Distribution
 This installation involves the downloading of the binaries and subsequently moving them into your $PATH.

-Download the [binaries](https://github.com/tendermint/ethermint/releases/tag/v0.2.2) for your platform on the release page.
+Download the [binaries](https://github.com/tendermint/ethermint/releases/latest) for your platform on the release page.
 Open a terminal window and switch into the folder that you downloaded ethermint to.

 ```bash
 unzip -d /usr/local/bin ${the name of the ethermint binary}.zip
 ```

 ### Docker
-We are currently building docker images for both [ethermint](https://hub.docker.com/r/adrianbrink/ethermint/) and [tendermint](https://hub.docker.com/r/adrianbrink/tendermint/).
+We are currently building docker images for both [ethermint](https://hub.docker.com/r/tendermint/ethermint/) and [tendermint](https://hub.docker.com/tendermint/tendermint/).
 There are images for versioned releases, builds of master and builds of develop.

-// TODO: Add example of how to get a node up and running using docker

 ### Source
 Ethermint builds with go1.8.3 and hence go1.8.3 needs to be installed.
 In order to manage your go installation we recommend [GVM](https://github.com/moovweb/gvm).